-In this subsection I present an analysis of word formation in the verbal domain, in particular, I propose that the functional heads of the verbal extended projection are concatenated with the lexical verb via head movement to the highest head within the verbal extended projection, i.e. T^0 or C^0 .
+In this subsection I present an analysis of word formation in the verbal domain, in particular, I propose that the functional heads of the verbal extended projection are concatenated with the lexical verb via a syntactic or post-syntactic mechanism of head displacement.
+In this paper I model this displacement as head movement to the highest head within the verbal extended projection, i.e. T^0 or C^0 .
+However, the presented data is equally compatible with alternative approaches to head displacement, including Mirror Theory (Adger et al., 2009), Generalized Head Movement (Arregi and Pietraszko, 2018), and Lowering at PF (Embick and Noyer, 2001).

 As can be seen in Table 1, the prefixes in zones B-C (i.e. excluding the argument structure zone) surface in accordance with their semantic and syntactic scope.
-In particular, negation and the present tense prefix that surfaces on dynamic verbs appear farther from the verbal root than the causative marker: an example of negation preceding the causative prefix is presented in (18) and the dynamic present tense prefix preceding this same causative morpheme can be seen in (19).
+In particular, negation and the present tense prefix that surfaces on dynamic verbs appear farther from the verbal root than the causative marker: an example of negation preceding the causative prefix is presented in (22) and the dynamic present tense prefix preceding this same causative morpheme can be seen in (23).

-- (18) zə- Ø- š'- jə- mə- ʁe- ʁ^wəpš'-ew REFL.ABS- 3SG.IO- LOC- 3SG.ERG- NEG- CAUS- forget -ADV 'not to let oneself forget' (Tg) - (19) Ø- Ø- je- s- e- ra- ž'e 3ABS-3SG.IO- DAT- 1SG.ERG- DYN- CAUS- begin 'I am beginning it' (Tg)
+- (22) zə- Ø- š'- jə- mə- ʁe- ʁ^wəpš'-ew REFL.ABS- 3SG.IO- LOC- 3SG.ERG- NEG- CAUS- forget -ADV 'not to let oneself forget' (Tg) - (23) Ø- Ø- je- s- e- Ba ž'e 3ABS-3SG.IO- DAT-1SG.ERG- DYN- CAUS- begin 'I am beginning it' (Tg)

 The relative order of the present tense marker and negation cannot be determined, because they do not co-occur: the present tense prefix only occurs in non-negated dynamic matrix verbs.
 I will assume, however, that prefixal negation appears below T0, because it is preserved in nominalizations (see section 4.2).
 The low syntactic position of prefixal negation correlates with it having narrow semantic scope; it contrasts with suffixal negation, which surfaces on the right edge of the verbal form and takes scope over the full assertion (Lander and Sumbatova, 2007).
-Based on these considerations and the order of prefixes in (18) and (19), I adapt the functional hierarchy for the verbal projection illustrated in (20).
+Based on these considerations and the order of prefixes in (22) and (23), I adapt the functional hierarchy for the verbal projection illustrated in (24).